letsgoforitanik/csv-upload-cn/README.md

-# CSV Parser application for Coding Ninja
+# Ecommerce API application for Coding Ninja

-This is a sample csv parser application.
-The application parses `.csv` files and stores the file contents in database for future browsing.
-This application renders a `.csv` file in a tabular format while it also provides functionality for searching, sorting and paging.
+This is a sample Ecommerce API application.
+Admin can use this platform to manage product inventory.

 ## Install Application